abinit/abinit/doc/installation.md

 Let's come back to the case where the build system needs some more information.
-This information should be stored in a file named "hostname".ac9, where "hostname" is the result of (i) executing the command `hostname` on your machine, e.g. abiref.pcpm.ucl.ac.be or my_machine ... , and (ii) taking the first word of the returned chain of character, e.g. abiref or my_machine ...
+This information should be stored in a file named "hostname".ac9, where "hostname" is the result of executing the command `hostname -s` on your machine.
+Note that the command `hostname` will return the fully qualified domain name (FQDN), e.g. abiref.pcpm.ucl.ac.be, while only the first word of the returned chain of character is needed, e.g. abiref .

-There is a template for such a file, located in ~abinit/doc/config/.
+There is a template for such "hostname".ac9 file, located in ~abinit/doc/config/.
 Its name is config-template.ac9.
 Examples of such files, that have been used for testing the package, can be found in ~abinit/doc/build/config-examples/.